erikhyrkas/happyml/README.md

 # Current State
 This project isn't even in a complete alpha stage, yet.

-Must-haves for alpha:
-* Need to be able to saveWithOverwrite and restore state, even if in a simple format.

 Nice-to-haves for alpha:
 * A test() function that could take a test data set and return a loss.
 This could be used for early stopping, but also for tests.
 * Need to fix and check-in Adam optimizer.
 I'm not even going to check it in until it seems plausibly right and I need to refactor the model object's training to support it correctly.
 I built the mini-batch gradient decent optimizer first because it was easier to make (even though I still had issues building it correctly -- that is part of the learning process), and it let me test all the other code.
 * Need to finish the half float and test.
 It currently doesn't handle any edge conditions and could produce incorrect results in some situations.
+* Would like to create a lexer-parser to handle interfacing with happyml through a dsl.

 Back-of-the-mind considerations:
 * _I think I've updated most of the formatting at this point._ ~~Need to format the code to C++ standards, since I've been doing so many languages that I have clearly forgotten what is standard.~~
 * _Convolutional Layers are training slow._ ~~Need to fix convolutional layers.~~
+* _The save format could be more efficient and compact._ ~~Need to be able to saveWithOverwrite and restore state, even if in a simple format.~~

 Stretch goals for alpha:
 * Early stopping policy